-I'm worried that this whole thing is a scam - how can we be sure this won't turn into another Enron boondoggle?
+How can we be sure this won't turn into another Enron boondoggle?
 Enron was a for-profit corporation dedicated to maximizing profit.
-HB3470 is a regulatory mechanism dedicated to lowering emissions.
+SB1574 is a regulatory mechanism dedicated to lowering emissions.
 WCI, Inc. has put a number of safeguards in place to deter and detect any attempts to manipulate the market.
 Every market participant must register with the agency and submit to Oregon's jurisdictional regulation.
 Every transaction in the market is tracked in a central database (each allowance contains a unique serial number).
 Hoarding rules and purchase limits prevent any one actor from cornering the market.
 The agency will employ an independent third party monitor with extensive experience monitoring energy markets which are similar to carbon markets, especially in terms of analyzing the bids and activities of participants.
-HB3470 explicitly specifies language to prevent loopholes and sleight-of-hand.
+SB1574 prevents loopholes and sleight-of-hand.

 I've heard talk about a carbon tax as a different way to go.
-What's the difference between a carbon tax and a capand-trade program?
+What's the difference between a carbon tax and a cap-andtrade program?
 A carbon tax is a straight tax on fossil fuels, with the idea that polluters will pay an incentive to reduce emissions.
 But a carbon tax does not actually guarantee greenhouse gas reductions; the tax could be passed onto consumers, and the incentive hinges on the level of the tax.
 Public opinion evidence shows that the public isn't supportive of the level of tax necessary to lower greenhouse gasses effectively.
-Additionally, Oregon has major constitutional impediments to carbon taxation for uses other than highway construction, preventing transitional low emission investments with a carbon tax.
+A carbon tax is commonly described as "revenue neutral", whereas SB1574 is a pollution fee in which revenue is reinvested in lowering future emissions.
+Public opinion surveying finds more than 2:1 favor toward reinvestment of emission fees over refunding a tax.
 A carbon tax also fails to address the full range of other greenhouse gasses (e.g. methane and oxides of nitrogen), estimated to be causing more than 20% of global warming.

 Successful cap-and-trade programs, in contrast, specifically require greenhouse gasses to go down over time, because there is an actual declining cap set on those emissions.
-This type of program does not stipulate a price on emission, but allows the market to determine the price through the trading system.
+This type allows the market to determine the price through the trading system.
 Companies that reduce emissions can sell or trade unused allowances to companies that exceed theirs.
 Over time the total cap decreases, making allowances scarcer and providing an incentive to find cost-effective ways to cut emissions.
 This approach is working successfully in ten states to lower emissions.
-Current Oregon voter polling opinion shows strong majority support for regulating carbon emissions in the manner of HB3470.
+Current Oregon voter polling opinion shows strong majority support for regulating carbon emissions in the manner of SB1574.

 What about low income people who don't have flexibility to adjust to changes?
-HB3470 strives for equity through appointment of an environment justice committee to advise agency implementation to avoid disproportionate impact to low income communities.
+SB1574 strives for equity through specified protections and investments in and for low income and impacted economically distressed rural communities.

 If Oregon emits only a quarter of a percent of the world's emissions, why should we do anything at all?
 Emissions are a worldwide collective action problem.
 Without leaders to address a challenge, no solutions are ever possible.
-By joining the Western Climate Initiative group, Oregon enters a solution representing the fifth largest economy in the world on its own as well as encouraging our nation and other countries to take greater action to regulate emissions to stabilize global warming.
+By joining the Western Climate Initiative group, Oregon enters a solution representing the fifth largest economy in the world.
+This contributes to a larger outcome as well as encourages our nation and other countries to take greater action to regulate emissions to stabilize global warming.
 Failure of federal leadership necessitates that states take responsibility.
-HB3470 proponents think Oregonians should take the moral high ground in addressing this paramount global problem.
+SB1574 proponents think Oregonians should take the moral high ground and economic high road in addressing this paramount global problem.